-Preheat the oven to 450°F with one oven rack placed in the center of the oven, and another abotu 6 inches below the broiler.
+Preheat the oven to 450°F with one oven rack placed in the center of the oven, and another about 6 inches below the broiler.

-Prepare your sheet pan by lightly spraying with baking spray and lining with parchment paper.
+Prepare a (half-sheet sized) sheet pan by lightly spraying with baking spray and lining with parchment paper.

 In a large bowl, whisk together the flour, baking powder, baking soda, salt and sugar.